akiifall/homebridge-mqtt-watervalve/readme.md

  - topicStatus message format : {"DeviceStatus":"ON"} (or OFF)

+- Version History
 - v.
 1.0.7
   - CVE-2021-44906
     - Prototype Pollution in minimist